fritzo/puddle/doc/contributing.md

     - Support operations on `neighborhoods`
     - Support custom corpus.dump for testing
     - Factor rendering code out of compiler
+    - Settle on user action data format

 4. Implement new features (ordered by priority)
     -   (Fritz) Support action filtering.
         Actions that would result in invalid corpus states are removed from the neighborhood.
     -   (?)
 Add automated browser tests by generating random action sequences
+    -   (Yan) Log user actions to database.
+    -   (Yan) Get gulp to push code updates to browser if possible.
+        Currently `nodemon main.js` still requires a manual page refresh.
+        Development would be easier if browser auto-reloaded.
     -   (Yan) Support switching between views:
         - text corpus (as currently exists)
         - text navigator (as currently exists)